alisondiazc/CGJ_PBHiFi_WGS_Analysis/0.Environment_Setup/Environment_Setup.md

 ***

 ## Overview
-Stepts to follow in order to prepare the environment and organize the raw PacBio HiFi reads for downstream analysis.
+Steps to follow in order to prepare the environment and organize the raw PacBio HiFi reads for downstream analysis.
 It includes instructions for creating directory structures, downloading and converting `.bam` to `.fastq`, and merging the resulting reads into a single file.

 ### Requirements
-[bamtofastq](https://github.com/jts/bam2fastq) program installed and accessible in your environment
+- [bamtofastq](https://github.com/jts/bam2fastq) program installed and accessible in your environment
 ***

 ## 1. Create directory structure for raw reads